Indian Accent | Mayfair Restaurant

 The cocktails are, to put it simply, delicious.
 There are masterful blends such as the Green Chilli Sour with Hari Mirch (chilli) infused tequila, lemon oleo-saccharum and mezcal, or The Proper Copper of Kaffir lime leaf-infused vodka, honey, and rose blossom water (which, true to its name, is served in a shiny copper cup, sprinkled with rose petals).
 There are also plenty of soft cocktails to pick from, or, if wine is more your thing, a pretty mighty wine list along with an expert sommelier on hand to talk it all through.

-The menu’s split up into four main sections, with dishes slowly increasing in size as you’d expect, and then finishing – as many menus do – with dessert.
+The menu’s split up into four main sections, with dishes slowly increasing in size as you’d expect, and then finishing – as menus often do – with dessert.
 Which means you can start with the sumptuous potato sphere chaat with white pea mash or the mathri trio (a set of three cones stuffed full of smoked aubergine bharta, duck khurchan, and methi murgh), followed by the millet khichdi (Rajasthani curry) with beef laal maas and parmesan yoghurt, and still find yourself suitably hungry for your mains.
-The must-try dish here is the ghee roast lamb with roomali roti pancakes (or the vegetarian option with rajasthani chakki), inspired by Peking duck pancakes.
+The must-try dish here is the ghee roast lamb with roomali roti pancakes (or the vegetarian option with Rajasthani chakki), inspired by Peking duck pancakes.
 Not only is the lamb melt-in-the-mouth soft, it also comes with an exciting array of chutneys and crunchy bits – all which you can parcel up for eating in the roti.

 Capping it all off is the doda barfi treacle tart, served with vanilla bean ice cream; or the Medieval (and rarely seen) makhan malai with saffron milk and rose petal jaggery brittle.